Arkenon/clean-wp-plugin-boilerplate/README.md

 You can use this boilerplate for large projects includes multiple post types, custom fields, custom taxonomies and more.

+If you need a simple plugin, you can use [[Light Wp Plugin Boilerplate](https://github.com/Arkenon/light-wp-plugin-boilerplate)]

 ## Installation

 The Boilerplate can be installed directly into your plugins folder.